jaredmcateer/polsky/README.md

-# Polsky - Converts infix expressions to pre/postfix
+# Polsky - Converts infix expressions to prefix

 Polsky is a tool for converting mathematical infix expressions into prefix notation (polish notation).